 Not all Value Gaps are equal

-Designing a Value Gap requires a brand to provide experiences of importance to the customer that exceed their expectations.
+Designing a value gap requires a brand to provide experiences of importance to the customer that exceed their expectations.
 There is great opportunity in focusing on the in-store factors that the customer considers less important (values less) or may not even be consciously aware of.
 A customer may not value a highly efficient store journey until they’ve experienced it.
-Likewise, the benefits of integrating smartphone use into the store experience might not be valued until a customer has been shown the benefit.
+Likewise, the benefits of integrating smartphone use into the store experience might not be recognised until a customer has been shown the benefit.
 It may be a case of simply teaching customers how to apply technology that already sits in their pocket.

 A blueprint for providing value